Shahezad94/main/README.md

-# main
+# This is the forst readme file
-This is the first repo
+Trying to learn GitHub